 Our pupils are positively encouraged to be ready to learn, be respectful and be safe whilst at the academy.
 Pupils are awarded Olive character points for exceptional behaviour during the academy day.
 Parents/ carers are regularly updated about each student’s behaviour achievements.

-We are currently reviewing our full Behaviour for Successful Learning Policy.
+Please refer to our full Behaviour for Successful Learning Policy.

 We want our academy to be an environment which is safe, supportive and free from intimidation.
 We actively promote a culture of awareness, tolerance and inclusion where all forms of bullying are seen as unacceptable.
 Please also read our full Anti-bullying Policy for further advice and information.